gatk-workflows/gatk4-data-processing/README.md

 ### processing-for-variant-discovery-gatk4 :
 The processing-for-variant-discovery-gatk4 WDL pipeline implements data pre-processing according to the [GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912).
 The workflow takes as input an unmapped BAM list file (text file containing paths to unmapped bam files) to perform preprocessing tasks such as mapping, marking duplicates, and base recalibration.
 It produces a single BAM file and its index suitable for [variant discovery analysis](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) using tools such as Haplotypecaller.

-- If you are starting with FASTQ files visit the [seq-format-conversion](https://github.com/gatk-workflows/seq-format-conversion) repository for worklfows to convert FASTQs to unmapped BAMS.
+- If you are starting with FASTQ files visit the [seq-format-conversion](https://github.com/gatk-workflows/seq-format-conversion) repository for workflows to convert FASTQs to unmapped BAMS.
+- The processing-for-variant-discovery-gatk4 provides quick and general processing for sequence data using the latest releases of GATK.
+If users are interested in a more elaborate version of this workflow with quality control tasks and routinely tested for validity (useful in production environments) then visit the [gatk4-genome-processing-pipeline](https://github.com/gatk-workflows/gatk4-genome-processing-pipeline) repository.
-- The BAM output from processing-for-variant-discovery-gatk4 can be used to perform a varity of other annalysis like somatic short variant discovery, germline short variant discovery, or germline copy number variant discovery.
+- The BAM output from processing-for-variant-discovery-gatk4 can be used to perform a variety of other analysis like somatic short variant discovery, germline short variant discovery, or germline copy number variant discovery.
 Visit the GATK Best Practices documentation to determine what to do next with the BAM files.

 #### Requirements/expectations:
 - Pair-end sequencing data in unmapped BAM (uBAM) format